ninckblokje/ninckblokje.github.io/_posts/2016-07-10-more-chaos-as-an-owsm-policy.md

 ![Logging, part 2]({{ site.github.url }}/assets/more-chaos-as-an-owsm-policy/finding_odl_2.png)

-## Usage
+## Use case for the policy

 So why would you use such an OWSM policy?
-Well, if you attach this policy in a test environment failures will get automatically tested during the test phase.
+Well, if you attach this policy in a test environment, failures will get automatically tested during the test phase.
 The testers (or end users who are testing it) will provide near instant feedback and best of all: No production data is in danger!